ischeinfeld/natality/README.md

 # Maternal Smoking's Impact on Infant Birth Weight:
 ## A Causal Inference Case Study

-This repository makes up a case study in using some recently developed causal inference methods to estimate the effect of smoking during pregnancy on infant birth weight.
+This repository presents a case study in applying causal forests, a recently developed causal inference method, along with the method of sufficient representation for categorical variables, to estimate the effect of smoking during pregnancy on infant birth weight.
+In addition to comparing estimates for the average treatment effect to those found in the literature, we consider the average treatment effect on the treated, and attempt to identify treatment heterogeneity across covariates.

 The dataset preparation, training, and analysis code can be found in the following three Rmarkdown notebooks.

 [*Notebook: Dataset preparation*](https://ischeinfeld.github.io/natality/natality_data.html)<br/>
 [*Notebook: Training causal forests*](https://ischeinfeld.github.io/natality/natality_train.html)<br/>